-Although much progress has been made in evaluating the consequences of RKIP loss, relatively little is known about the reasons behind its downregulation.
-Clarification of the causative mechanisms will provide further insight into the processes of oncogenesis and may form the basis for the development of specific therapeutic approaches, aiming to restore its expression.
-This is of particular relevance for AML, as overall survival with current treatment strategies is still dismal and new therapeutic options are desperately needed (13, 14).
+therapeutic options are desperately needed (13, 14).
 However, we and others have previously screened for mutations and deletions within RKIP but could not identify any abnormalities (1, 11, 12).
-Even though methylation of CpG rich islands within the RKIP promoter (15) as well as the overexpression of specific transcriptional repressors (16, 17) have been linked to RKIP downregulation in specific tumor entities, we failed to observe these mechanisms in AML.
+Even though methylation of CpG-rich islands within the RKIP promoter (15) as well as the overexpression of specific transcriptional repressors (16, 17) have been linked to RKIP downregulation in specific tumor entities, we failed to observe these mechanisms in AML.

-Micro-RNAs (miRNAs) are small non-coding RNAs with a length of approximately 21-23bp.
+miRNAs are small non-coding RNAs with a length of approximately 21 to 23 bp.
 They typically inhibit the translation and/or stability of messenger RNAs (mRNAs), thereby fulfilling a central role in the regulation of gene expression (18, 19).
 Indeed, aberrant miRNA expression levels can be detected in most human malignancies and their functional relevance for carcinogenesis could be proven in numerous in vitro and in vivo studies (18-21).
 Recently, aberrant miRNA expression profiles have been linked to the modulation of RKIP, as increased expression of miR-224 and miR-27a caused the downregulation of RKIP in breast and gastric cancer cell lines (22-24).
 Here, we aimed to evaluate whether miRNAs are involved in the development of RKIP loss in AML.